g3n/g3nd/README.md

 # Creating a new demo/test

-You can use the `tests_model.go` file as a template for your test.
+You can use the `tests_model.go` file as a template for your tests.
 You can can change it directly or copy it to a new file such as `tests_mytest.go` and experiment with the engine.
 Your new test will appear under the `|tests|` category with `mytest` name.
 The contents of the `tests_model.go`